 The good news is that there are ways to work around some of the roadblocks to investing that your brain may be putting in your way.
 Consider thinking about your financial picture in terms of 3 broad categories: emergencies, protection, and growth potential.
-These 3 building blocks work together to help make sure you have money for unexpected expenses, insurance to protect your income and home, and growth potential to reach your long-term goals.
+These 3 building blocks work together to help make sure you have money for unexpected expenses, insurance to protect your income and home, and growth potential to reach your planning goals.
+The emergency savings would ideally cover any unexpected needs that crop up in the short term, and your protection strategy helps you to feel secure so that your growth assets can get, and stay, invested.

 Find out why it's important to stay invested through market ups and downs.
-Read Fidelity Viewpoints: 6 tips to navigate volatile markets and 9 ways to achieve your long-term plan
+Read Fidelity Viewpoints: 6 tips to navigate volatile markets

 2. It keeps goals vivid and specific.
 Reminding yourself what you’re saving for can help ensure that you don’t lose sight of your goals.
 Long-term priorities can sometimes take a backseat as daily expenses and income rise and your life situation changes.